 The crate should usually allow the dog to stand, turn around, and lie down comfortably.
 If the crate is for a puppy, a divider can make the crate useful while the dog grows.
 The divider should be stable, simple to adjust, and secure enough that the puppy cannot push through it.

-Use the Dog Crate Size Guide before choosing a size.
+Use the Dog Crate Size Guide before choosing a size, or run the Dog Crate Size Calculator if you want a cautious starting range.
 Internal dimensions matter more than outside measurements.

 Cleaning and noise